Generic Name: tramadol (TRAM a dol)

 What happens if I miss a dose?

 Since tramadol is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Do not take extra medicine to make up the missed dose.

 What happens if I overdose?